 The Board presently consists of five (5) directors.
-At the Meeting, it is intended to determine the number of directors at five (5) and to elect five (5) directors for the ensuing year.
+At the Meeting, it is intended that the number of directors be fixed at five (5) and that five (5) directors be elected for the ensuing year.
 The term of office of each of the five (5) current directors will end at the conclusion of the Meeting.
-Unless the director's office is earlier vacated in accordance with the provisions of the Business Corporations Act (British Columbia) ("BCBCA"), each director elected will hold office until the conclusion of the next Annual General Meeting of the Company, or until their successor is elected or appointed.
+Unless the director's office is earlier vacated in accordance with the provisions of the Business Corporations Act (British Columbia) ("BCBCA"), each director elected will hold office until the conclusion of the next shareholders' meeting of the Company, or until their successor is elected or appointed.

-The following table sets out the names of management's five (5) nominees for election as directors, their jurisdiction of residence, the offices they hold within the Company, their principal occupations, the period of time during which each has been a director of the Company, the number of Common Shares of the Company and its subsidiaries beneficially owned by each, directly or indirectly, or over which each nominee exercises control or direction, and the nominees' membership on committees of the Board as at the date of this Information Circular.
+The following table sets out the names of management's five (5) nominees for election as directors, their jurisdiction of residence, the offices they hold within the Company, their principal occupations, the period of time during which each has been a director of the Company, the number of Common Shares of the Company and its subsidiaries beneficially owned by each, or over which each nominee exercises control or directly or indirectly, and the nominees' membership on committees of the Board as at the date of this Information Circular.
 The Board does not have an executive committee.
 There are presently three (3) committees of the Board; namely, the Audit Committee, the Compensation Committee, and the Nominating Committee.